fdformula/MathlyLua/IDE - Lite XL/readme.md

 ## [Lite XL](https://github.com/lite-xl/lite-xl) is a very good "IDE" for Lua + Mathly

-It is even smaller and faster than [CudaText](https://github.com/fdformula/MathlyLua/tree/main/IDE%20-%20CudaText), another very good "IDE" for Lua + Mathly.
+It is even smaller and faster than [CudaText](https://github.com/fdformula/MathlyLua/tree/main/IDE%20-%20CudaText).
 You can download here the customized versions for Windows, Linux, and MacOS.
 While in Lite XL, press
 ```
   F1               to open help document on current Lua/Mathly function